E M Cumming Essay Prize

 Announcing the 2022 Winner of the E M Cumming Essay Prize

-Asked about the inspiration and themes for her essay, Sophie explained:
+Asked about the inspiration and themes for her essay, Sophie said:

 Dr Lucy Neave, author and ANU senior lecturer, and adjudicator of this year’s E M Cumming Prize, said this about this year's entries: